mclaughlinryan/DCGAN/README.md

 # DCGAN

 This program was written with PyTorch and trains a DCGAN on the CIFAR-10 dataset to achieve generation of images that are representative of the dataset.
 It is also trained on noised CIFAR-10 images to see if the generator recapitulates the noise in its output images.
-The model training for each of the scenarios is done using image batces and a mean squared error loss function with an Adam optimizer as the optimizer used.
+The model training for each of the scenarios is done using image batces and a mean squared error loss function with an Adam optimizer.

 ### Training on CIFAR-10 images